Shane's Crib is a 12 month residential program that is composed of a 3 phase process, with evaluations for Rizpah House Transitional Home.

 these groups allow you to see others coping with similar challenges and hear their personal stories of failures and success.
 Our classes focus on learning specific skills and ways of thinking to cope with anger.

 Chapel Services are provided, at Shane's Crib to begin exposing the residents to a worship experience.
 Holding worship services provide a safe environment for confidentiality and freedom of expression.
 This method of worship has proven to be beneficial in allowing the residents to begin a new understanding of a loving God, worthy of praise.
+We also believe in laying on of hands and walking through deliverance of hurts, hang ups and habits.

 Personal Quite Time, Devotion, & Church is required of each resident.
 These activities are on the schedule.
 It enables the residents to begin disciplining self to the need _ to be exposed to God's Word daily.
 The time given to this activity provides proof of the Holy Spirit at work.
+We are non-denominational, but our home church is a Church of God.

 Residents who truly seek change, find peace and strength through the Holy Spirit and spiritual transformation is self-evident!